 Specialized study of pivotal topics, periods, and movements in European history, such as the Renaissance and Reformation, the Enlightenment, the French Revolution, the Italian Risorgimento, nationalism, and socialism.
 May be repeated for additional credit with different topical heading.
+Must have six credit hours of history or permission of instructor.
 As needed.